alexriss/SpmImageTycoonInstaller.jl/README.md

 ## Tips and tricks

 To get rid of the console window under Windows, you can install [AutoHotkey](https://www.autohotkey.com/).
-This will be automatically detected and extra Start Menu and Desktop will be set up to suppress the console window.
+This will be automatically detected and extra Start Menu and Desktop will be set that start the app without the console window.

+## Get in touch and contribute

+Please post issues, suggestions, and pull requests on github.
 <a href="https://twitter.com/00alexx">Follow me on twitter</a> for updates and more information about this project:
 <a href="https://twitter.com/00alexx"><img src="https://img.shields.io/twitter/follow/00alexx?style=social" alt="Twitter"></a>